colemaring/MC-AR-Sandbox/README.md

 # Usage
 The blaze rod (gold stick) is used to manually update the terrain.
 This is useful if autoupdate is off and you want to update the terrain. <br>
 The other blocks in the inventory represet different biomes that you can choose from.
 When you select a biome, all subsequent terrain updates will reflect that chosen biome.
-You can go back by selecting a differnt biome <br><br>
+You can go back by selecting a different biome <br>
+If you destroy a bunch of terrain, left click a biome block to update the terrain back to normal. <br>

 # Commands
 /waterlevel <y level> - allows you to choose the water level of the world. eg. /waterlevel 10 <br>